josphat-otieno/akan-project/README.md

 You can use the following steps to access this project on you machine:
 1. Open your terminal and use this command to clone `$ git clone https://github.com/josphat-otieno/akan-project.git`
 2. This will clone the repository into your local machine.

+## Technologies used
+The following technologies were used in building up the project:
+1. HTML
+2. Bootstrap
+3. JavaScript
+4. CSS
+## Contact Inforamtion
+ Phone: +254717878813
+ Email address: josephatotieno92@gmail.com